UBC-MDS/simpler_eda/CONTRIBUTING.rst

 Submit Feedback
 ~~~~~~~~~~~~~~~

 The best way to send feedback is to file an issue at https://github.com/UBC-MDS/simpler_eda/issues.
+Otherwise, email to `deepcl@student.ubc.ca <deepcl@student.ubc.ca>` is the alternative.

 If you are proposing a feature: